noorulain17/NAConfettiView/README.md

 ## License

-Copyright (c) 2015 Sudeep Agarwal
-Copyright (c) 2020 Noor ul Ain Ali
+Copyright (c) 2015-2020 Sudeep Agarwal, Noor ul Ain Ali

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal